Budesonide capsules

 - Budesonide capsules are used to ease flare-ups of some bowel conditions such as Crohn's disease.

-- Budesonide capsules are also called Entocort.
+- Budesonide capsules are also called Budesonide Te Arai® or Entocort®.

 - Find out how to take it safely and possible side effects.

-- Take budesonide once a day, in the morning.
+- Timing: Take budesonide once a day, in the morning.
 Budesonide is best taken about 30 to 60 minutes before breakfast.

-- Keep taking budesonide.
-It may take 2 to 4 weeks before you get the full effect.
+- Keep taking budesonide: It may take 2 to 4 weeks before you get the full effect.

 Like all medicines, budesonide can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.